NHS-Transformation-Unit/Perinatal-MH-Dashboard/README.md

 ├─── images
 └─── src
      ├─── extract_queries
+          └─── sql_scripts
+               ├─── archived_scripts
+               └─── MHSDS_examples
+     ├─── data_processing
+          └─── r_scripts
+     └─── config
-     └─── data_processing
+          └─── r_scripts

 ```

 <br/>

 ### `documentation`
-This folder contain the project documentation.
+This folder contain the project documentation, including brief summaries of each scripts purpose and the dashboard metrics they relate to.

 ### `images`
 This folder contains all images used in the outputs or repository such as the TU logo.

 ### `src`
 All code is stored within the `src` folder.
 This is then divided into `extract_queries` for the SQL scripts that query NCDR and `data_processing` for R scripts employed in processing raw data.
+A single R script is stored in the `config` subfolder which provides a list of packages needed to process any MHSDS data within R.

 <br/>